Filton

 Filton is a town and civil parish in South Gloucestershire, England, 6 mi north of Bristol.
-Along with nearby Patchway and Bradley Stoke, Filton forms part of the Bristol urban area and has become an overflow settlement for the city.
+With neighbouring Patchway, Stoke Gifford and Bradley Stoke, Filton forms the North Fringe of Bristol – part of the Bristol urban area that has become an overflow settlement for the city.
+Filton's economy is linked to the aerospace industry and the former Filton Airport, which closed in 2012 and as of 2026 is a regeneration site of national significance.

-Filton has large areas of open space which include several playing fields, a golf course and the former Filton Airport (closed in 2012).

 Etymology

-The name Filton is derived from the Anglo-Saxon words "fileðe" (hay) and "tūn" (farmstead) meaning hay farmstead.
+The name Filton is derived from the Anglo-Saxon words fileðe (hay) and tūn (farmstead) meaning hay farmstead.

-Connections, districts and facilities

-Filton can be reached from Junction 1 of the M32 motorway, or from Junction 16 of the M5 motorway.
-The town is well served by rail with Filton Abbey Wood serving areas in the south of the town, Bristol Parkway serving areas to the north and east and Patchway in the west of the town.
+Geography

+As a civil parish, Filton is bound by the county boundary with Bristol in the south and west; to the north it stretches as far as Gipsy Patch Lane, taking in only the eastern end of the Filton Airport site; in the east, it largely follows the railway, with a deviation to take in Abbey Wood retail park.
+It borders the parishes of Charlton Hayes, Patchway, Stoke Gifford, and Stoke Park and Cheswick, and the Bristol wards of Lockleaze, Horfield, Southmead and Henbury and Brentry.
+The name Filton is often used to refer to a broader area than just the parish; for example, South Gloucestershire Council define an "Enterprise Filton" zone covering industrial and commercial areas of Filton, Patchway and Charlton Hayes, while the Office for National Statistics have used it to refer to the North Fringe area.

 Districts within the town include East Filton, Filton Park and Northville.
 East Filton, which has grown up east of the Bristol-South Wales railway line and is mostly in the neighbouring civil parish of Stoke Gifford, contains the offices of the Ministry of Defence's Defence Procurement Agency, plus a shopping park.
 Filton Park is a suburb of Bristol and lies directly on the city border, sandwiched between the A38 trunk road and Southmead Road.
 Filton itself lies to the north and east of Filton Park.
 Monks Park is to the south.
 Housing in Filton Park is mainly privately owned, semi-detached and 1930s built.
 Pre-World War I properties in the district tend to be quite large, with generous gardens.
 Extensive playing fields border the north-western side of Southmead Road.
 The golf links, on the hillside beyond, is owned by Filton Golf Club.
 The area has a primary school and a playgroup.
 Filton Park is regarded as a desirable place to live since it is close to major centres of employment such as BAE Systems, and Defence Equipment & Support at Abbey Wood.
+As of 2026, the airport site is undergoing redevelopment as the new Brabazon neighbourhood, a nationally significant development of up to 40,000 homes.